livefir/fir/docs/_docs/quickstart.md

 ## User interaction

 `Fir` has a companion javascript library which lets you send browser events to the server.
-You can use these events to change server state(in our case: `count int32`) and make partial page updates without a page reload.
+You can use these events to change server state(in our case: `model *Counter`) and make partial page updates without a page reload.

 {% raw %}
 ```html